Article ID: 2589199 - View products that this article applies to.

 (If you have set the _CSRUN_STATE_DIRECTORY environment variable, look for the configuration file in the folder that the _CSRUN_STATE_DIRECTORY environment variable points to).

-This is because of a problem in the Windows Azure Compute Emulator and the host processes when the System Locale is set to Turkish.
+This is because of a problem in the Microsoft Azure Compute Emulator and the host processes when the System Locale is set to Turkish.
 This issue is scheduled to be fixed in an upcoming SDK release.

 To resolve the issue, change the Format under Region and Language settings to English (United States).